 Waste management is an unavoidable part of the building and construction industry.
 The good news is there are many simple changes companies can make to construction sites that will add a green light to operations.

-Another waste management practice that has twofold positive effects is to deconstruct instead of demolishing.
+Another waste management practice that has twofold positive effects is deconstructing instead of demolishing.
 Demolition is a messy, polluting procedure that has far less long-term gain than precise deconstruction.
 Deconstruction allows for a safe environment and a high potential to reuse or sell recycled materials in the process.

 Renewable and efficient energy use

 Solar power will continue to be in demand as clients look to incorporate this into new or existing builds.
-Currently, one in four houses in Australia have installed small-scale rooftop solar.
-With many panels now reaching their end of life, Australia opened their first solar panel recycling plant in Melbourne’s northern suburbs in 2021, soon to be followed by a second in Adelaide in 2022.
+There have been 3.36 million PV (solar power) installations in Australia.
+These have become a rising trend in renewable energy that will only become more commonplace.
 RMIT and the University of Melbourne have partnered with a manufacturing group to create a solar panel upcycling plant funded by a federal government grant.